ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-sheffer-wimse-s2s-protocol.md

 A proof of possession should include information that can be used to uniquely identify it such as a unique timestamp or nonce.
 This can be used by the receiver to perform basic replay protection against tokens it has already seen.
 Depending upon the design of the system it may be difficult to synchronize the replay cache across all token validators.
 In this case, if the PoP is not sufficiently scoped it may be usable with another workload.
 While a fresh nonce could be included in the PoP, a mechanism for distributing a fresh challenge nonce from the validator to provide single use properties of a PoP is outside the scope of this specification.

-* Binding to Sender
+* Binding to TLS Endpoint

-The POP MAY be bound to a sender such as the client identity of a TLS session or TLS channel binding parameters.
+The POP MAY be bound to a transport layer sender such as the client identity of a TLS session or TLS channel binding parameters.
 The mechanisms for binding are outside the scope of this specification.

 ## Middle Boxes